nomadjimbob/mikio/README.md

 ## Changes

+  * 2020-09-27
-  * 2020-09-27 will now collapse sidebars on mobile by default.
-This can be overridden in the options
+    * Sidebars now collapse by default on mobile.
+This can be overridden with the `sidebarMobileDefaultCollapse` option
+    * The mikio LESS stylesheet is now disabled by default, with a precompilied CSS used.
+This can be reverted using the `useLESS` option

 ## Configuration